MR-Suda/Info-Extractor/README.md

     ⚠️ Script must be run as root to access full system information.

 📁 Project Details
-Field	Value
-Student Name	MR-SUDA
+Student Name	              - MR-SUDA
-Program Code	(fill in if needed)
+Program Code	              - XXX
-Class Code	RTX
+Class Code	                - RTX
-Lecturer	Shiffman David
+Lecturer	                  - Shiffman David
 Project	Linux Fundamentals - Info Extractor

 📄 License

 This project is released for educational purposes.
-Feel free to fork, improve, and share — credits appreciated. 🖤
+Feel free to fork, improve, and share.
+Credits will be appreciated 🖤

 ---